plasticglass22/thepybrarian/README.md

 ## Usage

-Return all items in a directory an subdirectories:
+Return all items in a directory and subdirectories:

     python3 main.py

-Search by substring in a filename:
+Search by substring in a file name:

     python3 main.py *searchterm*

 Search by substring in a directory name:

     python3 main.py -d *searchterm*

 ## Credits